You are here: Home page ► Watches ► Breitling Callisto Chrono

 Breitling 80520N Callisto Chrono

-Same as above, but Breitling started to use paint inside the engraved indents of the bezel.
+Same as above, but Breitling started to use paint inside the engraved indents of the bezel, unless this is a gold bezel.

 Série spéciale on the case-back,